 If you’re moving to Milwaukee, just know that you might become a cheese head!
-While Wisconsin in general is well known for its love of cheese, Milwaukee is no slouch.
+Since cheese is always on the brain when you’re living in Wisconsin, Milwaukee is no different.
 You can find several shops and restaurants around town with excellent cheese.
 Head to the Wisconsin Cheese Mart to pick up handcrafted cheeses and incredible cheese curds!
 Make your way into the heart of Downtown Milwaukee to visit West Allis Cheese & Sausage Shoppe for the perfect meat and cheese pairings.
 Pay a visit to Clock Shadow Creamery, which not only creates some of the best cheese in the area, but offers one of the few cheese factory tours in Milwaukee as well!
 Here, you can learn about how cheese is made and get answers to pressing questions like “Why are cheese curds squeaky?” from the masters!

 Let Your Inner Foodie Thrive

 Finding a new favorite restaurant can be difficult when getting settled in a new city.
-Fortunately, Milwaukee is full of options for foodies!
-Over at Odd Duck, you’ll never try the same thing twice, as they update the menu with Milwaukee’s changing seasons.
+Fortunately, Milwaukee restaurants are full of options for foodies!
+You’ll never try the same thing twice at Odd Duck as they update the menu with Milwaukee’s changing seasons.
 If you’re looking for a new twist on seafood, Third Coast Provisions is your best bet with their Blue Crab and Pimento Croquettes or their Lobster Potholes.
-Snack Boys is your home for, as they say, high-brow snacks for low-brow folks, such as Fried Bologna Sammy, Dilly Wings, and Chips Toodaloo.
+Snack Boys is your home for, as they say, high-brow snacks for low-brow folks, such as a Fried Bologna Sammy, Dilly Wings, and Chips Toodaloo.
 Kick off your day at Uncle Wolfie’s Breakfast Tavern with the Wolfundito or some Pineapple Inside-Out French Toast.
-And if you’re looking for a more relaxed lunch, don’t miss out on 10-cent martinis with a Naughty Angel Burger topped off with a boozy milkshake over at Don’s Diner!
+And if you’re looking for a more relaxed lunch, don’t miss out on 10-cent martinis with a Naughty Angel Burger topped off with a boozy milkshake over at Don’s Diner.

 Find Your New Favorite Beer

 Casual beer fans and brew masters alike have been making their way to Milwaukee for decades, thanks to Brew City’s well-known beer brands: Miller, Pabst, Sprecher, and Leinenkugel’s!
-But while the old staples are great, it’s the small craft breweries in Milwaukee that have helped make the city one of the nation’s best beer cities.
+But while the old staples are great, the breweries in Milwaukee have helped make the city one of the nation’s best beer cities.
 To get the full Brew City experience, head to spots like Third Space Brewing to try their Unite the Clans Rye Ale, or grab a Radar de Stout over at Urban Harvest Brewing.
 IPA fans should check out Good City Brewing to try their Spare Time Hazy IPA.
-Or if you’re willing to get a bit creative with your beer, join thousands online and come up with a new beer flavor by voting for crazy flavors like Pinkies Up, Sour Catch, and Field of Creme at MobCraft!
+Or if you’re willing to get a bit creative with your beer, join thousands online and come up with a new beer flavor for MobCraft by voting for crazy flavors like Pinkies Up, Sour Catch, and Field of Creme!